adrianmrozo/ds/reports/project4.md

 Regarding the W&B Login precautions, we did not have to worry so far, as we did not run the code yet as a Docker image.
 If we find time we will also do thar and run it as a Docker image.
 So far we just had to past once our wandb code into the terminal.

-You can find the file with which all the above was executed so far in the folder milestone4task2, with a slightly edited cifar10_cnn.py file.
+You can find the file with which all the above was executed so far in the folder milestone4task2(later wandb), with a slightly edited cifar10_cnn.py file.
+We used the original code and not the modularized one as we messed up our modularized version completely, such that finally nothing worked.
+Now we present a working solution.